What is it like to visit Calakmul Mayan Ruins?

 What this map below does not show you, is the small road from 186 that parallels 269 from Xpujil.
 Do not take the 269 route.
 You will find the turn to Calakmul ruins closer to Chicana town (also spelled Chicanna).
 There will be large billboards next to the entrance.

-The 60 kilometer road from the 186 Highway has recently been paved!
-This makes visiting here much more easy.
+The 60-kilometer road from the 186 Highway has recently been paved!
+This makes visiting here much easier.
 It was a very bad road and made the trip really slow.
-You still can drive slow to watch nature here.
+You still can drive slowly to watch nature here.
 You can see many animals and birds if you keep your eyes open.

 Where to stay or plan your visit to Calakmul